ion2014/indexing-wzyken1102/README.md

     root_split <= root.insert(k, v)
     if root_split is not null:
-        new root is a new internal node with degree and whos children are the left and right node are defined in a Split structure.
+        new root is a new internal node with degree and whos children are the left and right nodes defined in a Split structure.
 ```

 ### Internal Nodes